geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 .btn--large { /* large button styles */ }
 ```

-The difference here is whether `btn--large` has *any meaning* if it is present without `btn`.
-The single-class pattern says yes, which avoids the pitfall of them not being present together.
-It's also less repetitious, and with SASS's @extend functionality it isn't much of a burden on the CSS side, but it has a truly fatal flaw.
+The difference here is whether `btn--large` is sufficient *on its own*, or whether it depends on the class `btn` being present.
+The single-class pattern says yes, it feels simpler and avoids the case where someone forgets to include `btn`.
+It's also less repetitious, and with SASS's `@extend` functionality it doesn't feel like much of a burden on the CSS side, but it has a truly fatal flaw.

 ## Contextual overrides

-Let's say your buttons in your header nav don't have a background colour.
+Let's say your buttons in your site-level navigation don't have a background colour.
 With multi-class modifiers, all buttons, large or small, rounded or square, etc, still include the class `btn`, so you can target them like so:

 ```css
 header > nav > .btn { background: none; }